 Your house is often one of your most valuable assets.
 It is especially important to understand how the laws in Florida affect your homestead and your spouse and children.
 Florida has very specific laws about how you can leave your home in your will if you are married and if you have minor children.
 If you are married to someone not the parent of your minor children, the laws are more particular.
 It is essential to work with someone who understands these rules to prevent potential lawsuits and challenges to your estate plan in the future.

 Taking the Next Steps

 Adequate planning can protect your loved ones from probate and costly disputes while giving you peace of mind.
 Each family has a unique dynamic that must be considered before a plan is put in place.
 My goal is to help you assess these requirements and to make sure that the approach is appropriate for your situation.
-If you are ready to think about the future, feel free to give me a call so we can arrange a consultation to better determine your individual needs and goals.
+If you are ready to think about the future, contact an estate planning attorney to arrange a consultation to better determine your individual needs and goals.